So, You Want To Be A Wizard?—I mean, Software Engineer!

 Software Developers will know several computer languages and are typically able to build programs using software development tools while software engineers are specially trained to build software tools from scratch, to make computers think for us, entertain us, or inform us.
 Basically, anything you can do on a computer, a software developer or software engineer wrote it and a quality assurance analyst checked it over to make sure it did all the right things and none of the wrong things.

 It sounds like a broad description, but that’s because it is.
 There are several specialties that fall under the term “software developer” or "software engineer".
 For instance, Java Developers generally take on creating and maintaining java applications for startups to go to market and help fulfill customer orders.
-This position specifically ranked #1 on Glassdoor’s 50 Best Jobs in The US for 2021 report and currently, there are approximately 10,103 job openings in the US for this role alone.
+This position specifically ranked #1 on Glassdoor’s 50 Best Jobs in the US for 2021 list and currently has over 10,000 job openings in the US for this role alone.

 Other software positions range in titles like full stack developer, front end developer, back end developer, UI/UX designer, cloud engineer, mobile engineer and many other niche developer or engineer positions that have specific roles on a software development team.
 Kind of like how some wizards specialize in shape-shifting and others in alchemy.
 At the end of the day, they can all cast a mana shield to protect their party.
 You understand.

-Scoring #2 on Glassdoor’s 50 Best Jobs in The US for 2021 Report, Data Scientists are in high demand and will continue to be over the next decade.
-And, according to Linkedin’s last U.S. Emerging Jobs Report, this relatively new career field has seen growth of around 35% for both data scientists and data engineers.
+Data Scientists, Data Engineers, and the like are in high demand and will continue to be over the next decade.
+And, according to Linkedin’s last U.S. Emerging Jobs Report, this relatively new career field has seen a growth of around 35% for both data scientists and data engineers.
 But what do they do?

 Governments and companies take in a massive amount of data.
 Like the relative amount of empty space in an atom kind of massive—only more so.
 But what do they do with that data once they have it?
 Well, they perform their most basic functions with it like billing and payroll and purchasing inventory.

-In short, as UAT puts it, a data scientist “transforms data into insights” and offers a whole degree plan engineered around this ideal.
+In short, as UAT puts it, a data scientist “transforms data into insights” and offers a whole degree plan engineered around this idea.
 (Check it out here.)

 If you’re wondering what it means to “transform data into insights,” consider here how it’s used in what is being called predictive policing.

-Coming in at #5 on Glassdoor's Best Jobs in America for 2021, for salary, satisfaction, and plentiful opportunities, the DevOps Engineer field (and one of the coolest sounding IT gigs), is expected to grow at a rate of 21% over the next decade.
+For salary, satisfaction, and plentiful opportunities, the DevOps Engineer role (and one of the coolest sounding IT gigs), is expected to grow at a rate of 21% over the next decade.

 Rightfully so.
 This all-seeing, cross-departmental role is all about collaboration, efficiency, and improving productivity often through the form of implementing automation.